Vishalzz/Streamlit-Zomato-Restaurant-rating-Full-model-building-and-deployment/README.md

 ### Prerequisites
-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+You must have Scikit Learn, Pandas (for Machine Leraning Model) and streamlit (for API) installed.

 ### Project Structure
 This project has four major parts :